Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.2 - Onboard WiFi/README.md

 - Type the following in the chat window:

     ```
-    #selection Get this list of planes from api endpoint http://localhost:1903/planes/ using axios
+     #selection Get the list of planes from an API endpoint https://{hostname}:{port}/planes using axios
     ```

+    - Replace `{hostname}` and `{port}` with your subdomain and port.
+        - For example, if your subdomain is `urban-memory` and your port is `1903`, the endpoint will be `http://urban-memory:1903/planes`

+> Note: In the future, this value will be dynamically generated.
+This API call should be handled by axios.

 - For `#selection` select all the content of `HomePage.tsx`